 Trip Lever Bath Drain

 A trip lever is used in many types of bathtubs.
 It has a lever on the overflow plate found in front of the tub.
-This plug type has a strainer instead of a pop-up stopper in the drain opening.
+This plug type has a strainer instead of a pop-up stopper in the drainage opening.

-• How Does a Trip Lever Bath Drain Work: The trip lever drain has different parts that work together to release or stop the water.
+The trip lever drain has different parts that work together to release or stop the water.
 First is the small up/down lever found on the overflow plate of the bathtub.

 This lever controls a connecting rod found inside the overflow pipe, which moves up and down when you move the lever.
 At the bottom of the plug is a type of plunger that also serves as a weight to seal the drain opening.